 USAID has been a leading donor in NIcaragua's health sector since 1992.
 As part of these achievements, USAID has worked to reduce infant mortality from 52 per 1,000 in 1992 to 29 per 1,000 in 2006.
 Birth rates have fallen sharply from 3.8 children per woman in 1998 to 2.7 in 2006.
 Additionally, nearly 70 percent of women in common law marriages use modern birth control methods making it the highest in the region.
 USAID assistance has also helped improve the water quality in over 300 high-risk communities.
 There was a 55 percent decrease in the number of children dying from pneumonia in 2007 in hospitals that received USAID assistance.
 USAID has supported family planning inventory tracking methods to avoid shortages and has assisted the Ministry of Health in monitoring the supply capacity of 24 medical products to avoid shortages.

 Similarly, USAID has achieved major accomplishments as part of its education program in Nicaragua.
 Assistance has supported an increase in primary school enrollment from 69 percent in 1991 to 87 percent in 2007.
 In addition, USAID’s model school program increases access to basic education through a network of 2,625 primary schools that cover 46 percent of all primary students and 99 percent of the municipalities in the country.

-USAID’s current development program in Nicaragua builds on these successes and continues to promote responsible, transparent governance, a vibrant civil society, expanded economic growth and trade opportunities, and better health and education services for the Nicaraguan people.
+USAID’s current development program in Nicaragua builds on these successes and continues to promote responsible, transparent governance, a vibrant civil society, and better health and education services for the Nicaraguan people.